In Cyprus port, Russian money flows freely

 “So what money-laundering are we talking about?
 Of 300,000 euros?” the fresh-faced entrepreneur says with a laugh.
 “If they want to go after the rich Russians - go to London or Germany.”

-London in particular is a favored destination for Russia’s super-rich, seeking homes worth tens of millions of dollars.
+London in particular is a favoured destination for Russia’s super-rich, seeking homes worth tens of millions of dollars.

 The influence of Russian money is plainly visible in Limassol, where large billboards in Russian advertise seaview apartments and villas with infinity pools.